CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 ## 4. Theoretical Model

-Each item was described in natural language starting from the original institutional description, enriched with additional relevant information including authority control and subject/classification data.
+The theoretical model describes each item in natural language, starting from the institutional description and enriching it with additional information such as authority control, subject classification, and contextual relationships.

 For each object the analysis identifies:
 - **Intrinsic features**: title, date, format, technique, language, extent…
 - **Roles and agents**: creators, performers, contributors, editors, directors…
-- **Relationships to other entities**: about, depicts, documents, is part of, was produced during…
+- **Relationships**: about, depicts, documents, is part of, was produced during…
 - **Institutional context**: holding institution, collection, physical location, shelf mark…
 - **Authority control**: VIAF, Wikidata, ISIL, ISNI…